beam-community/elixir-companies/README.md

 * [RokkinCat](http://rokkincat.com) ([GitHub](https://github.com/rokkincat)) - Build projects, consulting, mobile and backend development.
 Wide range of clients.
 * [Semaphore Mobile](https://www.semaphoremobile.com/)
   ([GitHub](https://github.com/semaphoremobile)) - We are a custom mobile application company based in Dallas.
 We use Elixir to build backend CMS and APIs for our clients web and mobile products.
+* [Sophilabs](https://sophilabs.co) ([Elixir and Phoenix](https://sophilabs.co/services/elixir-phoenix-development)) - We are an agile software design and development agency.
+We deliver top quality software through agile and perfectionist teams.
+USA based company with main development office located in South America for timezone convenience.
 * [Substantial](https://substantial.com/)
   ([GitHub](https://github.com/substantial)) - We are a digital product studio headquartered in Seattle.
 We use Elixir to build backends for web and mobile products.
 * [Stride Consulting](http://www.stridenyc.com/) ([Github](https://github.com/stride-nyc)) - We’re NYC Agile Software Development Specialists.
 We help tech teams be their best inside the code and out.
 NYC, USA.